amperity/amperity-docs/shared/destination_settings.rst

 .. setting-active-campaign-verbose-logging-start

-Enable to return log details when |destination-name| rejects adding contacts to the contact list.
+Enable verbose logging to return log details when |destination-name| rejects adding contacts to the contact list.

-When this setting is enabled, a list of rejected contacts is returned by the response from ActiveCampaign.
+When verbose logging setting is enabled, a list of rejected contacts is returned by the response from ActiveCampaign.
 For each rejected contact, a contact identifier is provided along with a string that describes the reason why the contact was rejected.

 .. setting-active-campaign-verbose-logging-end